Ann-Louise Davidson, PhD

 Concordia University Research Chair, Maker Culture, Tier 2

-Dr. Ann-Louise Davidson is an Associate Professor of Education, Graduate Program Director for the MA in Educational Technology and the Graduate Diploma in Instructional Technology at Concordia University, and holds a Concordia University Research Chair in Maker Culture.
-She is Associate Director of the Milieux Institute for Arts, Culture and Technology, the Director of de Milieux makerspace initiative and is a member of the Participatory Media Cluster.
+Dr. Ann-Louise Davidson is an Associate Professor of Education and Concordia University Research Chair in Maker Culture.
+She is Associate Director of the Milieux Institute for Arts, Culture and Technology and she directs #MilieuxMake, the Milieux makerspace initiative.

 Her work focuses on maker culture, social innovation, inclusion and innovating with advanced pedagogical approaches and digital technologies.
 She has expertise in action research methodologies that engage participants in collaborative data collection and meaning-making and hands-on studies in technology and innovation.